kubernetes-retired/kubernetes-anywhere/README.md

 # kubectl create -f /guestbook-example/
 # kubectl get pods --watch

-... ## test it localy first, then forward the port to access it in the browser
 ```

 If you want to deploy something else, you can just pass a URL to your manifest like this: